javascript-tutorial/ko.javascript.info/5-network/05-fetch-crossorigin/article.md

 });
 ```

-Now `fetch` sends cookies originating from `another.com` with out request to that site.
+Now `fetch` sends cookies originating from `another.com` without request to that site.

 If the server agrees to accept the request *with credentials*, it should add a header `Access-Control-Allow-Credentials: true` to the response, in addition to `Access-Control-Allow-Origin`.